 About the Course:

-Do you have an idea for a novel but aren't sure how to start?
-Perhaps you're already working on a longer project and would benefit from some support with maintaining motivation and momentum?
+Do you have an idea for a long form narrative project but aren't sure how to start?
+Perhaps you're already working on a project and would benefit from some support with maintaining motivation and momentum?

-This 12-Month Novel Writing course is designed to support, guide and motivate writers to sustain writing a long-form narrative project.
-This might be a novel, a memoir, narrative poetry, or a hybrid project.
-We will meet every other Friday (6-8pm UK) over forty-two weeks, to engage in structured writing sessions.
-These sessions will consist of a mix of facilitator presentation, group discussion, workshopping, and guided writing.
-Suggestions for writing between sessions will keep your draft moving forward.
-All structured sessions will be recorded and shared with all ticket holders, so it is possible to engage with the sessions even when you cannot attend live.
+Write Your Novel is designed to support, guide and motivate writers to sustain writing a long-form narrative project.
+This might be a novel, a memoir, narrative poetry, a screenplay or a hybrid project.
+We will meet every other Friday for 21 structured sessions.
+These sessions will consist of a mix of facilitator presentation, group discussion, small group sharing & feedback, and guided writing.
+Writing invitations between sessions will keep your draft moving forward.
+You will also be put into a smaller group for support with accountability and motivation between sessions and over seasonal breaks (and often even after the course ends!)
+All structured sessions will be recorded and shared with all ticket holders, so it is possible to engage with the sessions even when you are unable to attend a session live.

 Structured Sessions: